dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 >**Samsung KNOX**: An existing, duplicate email profile is detected based on the email address, and overwrites it with the Intune profile.
 If the user sets up that account, it is overwritten again by the Intune profile.
 Note that this may cause some confusion to the user.

 >Since Samsung KNOX does not use host name to identify the profile, we recommend that you not create multiple email profiles to use on the same email address on different hosts, as these overwrite each other.

+>**Android for Work**: The Intune profile is only applied to the work profile of the device and doesn't affect profiles on the user profile of the device.

 ## Secure email profiles